+The Beagle Lab mix has a strong working history on both sides of the family.
 The Lab originated in Northwest Newfoundland, Canada.
 Once upon a time, the Labrador was actually known as St. John’s Dog and was largely bred for hunting.
-The Lab was first registered by the AKC in the United States in 1917, where their popularity quickly skyrocketed.

 In modern times, the Lab is bred as a doting family pet.
 But don’t be surprised if you see one at the hip of an officer working as a narcotics detection dog, or even leading the way on a search-and-rescue mission.
 In addition, Labs are known as excellent guide dogs for the blind.
 Their intelligence and loyalty make them great service animals to their human companions.